 }

 }

+This algorithm simply adds a single type of constraint to each edge.
+However, some constraint types will apply multiple constraints.
+For example, if the constraint is that the two nodes must not be green and red, the algorithm might also apply another constraint saying that the two nodes must not be green or blue either.

 We then ran the constraints across every single-colored graph to see how many constraints failed, and how many constraints passed to get our data.
 We wanted to look at more than just pass/fail data, so for each graph we determined the percentage of constraints on the edges that passed in total so we could get a better understanding of how many graphs fully failed, fully passed, or somewhere in between.
 The following algorithm was used to check each graph:

 foreach (var graph in Graphs)